someonesdad1/plib/README.md

 tests will print out messages.
 Use the -v option to see each test's output.
 The default output tells you the files that fail self-tests and need to be worked on.

 ## Assert()

-I use this function in lwtest.py a lot while writing code because I set the Assert environment variable to a nonempty string, causing this function to drop into the debugger when its argument is False.
+I use this function in lwtest.py (see below) a lot while writing code because I set the Assert environment variable to a nonempty string, causing this function to drop into the debugger when its argument is False.
 I use it to evaluate incoming parameters or invariants in a function.
-When the debugger is called, you enter "up" to go to the line that had the problem, letting you figure out what went wrong.
+When the debugger is called, you enter "up" to go to the line that had the problem, letting you figure out what went wrong.  lwtest.py in turn was written because the standard testing framework in python intercepts the standard streams, meaning you can't use the debugger.

 # Most useful